pnpm/pnpm.io/docs/cli/unlink.md

 Unlinks a package.
 Like `yarn unlink` but pnpm re-installs the dependency after removing the external link.

-If called witout arguments, all linked-in dependencies will be unlinked.
+If called without arguments, all linked-in dependencies will be unlinked.

 ## Synopsis